juj/fbcp-ili9341/README.md

 - `-DDISPLAY_ROTATE_180_DEGREES=ON`: If set, display is rotated 180 degrees.
 This does not affect HDMI output, only the SPI display output.
 - `-DSPI_BUS_CLOCK_DIVISOR=even_number`: Sets the clock divisor number which along with the Pi [core_freq=](https://www.raspberrypi.org/documentation/configuration/config-txt/overclocking.md) option in `/boot/config.txt` specifies the overall speed that the display SPI communication bus is driven at. `SPI_frequency = core_freq/divisor`. `SPI_BUS_CLOCK_DIVISOR` must be an even number.
 Default Pi 3B and Zero W `core_freq` is 400MHz, and generally a value `-DSPI_BUS_CLOCK_DIVISOR=6` seems to be good safe and performant baseline for ILI9341 displays.
 Try a larger value if the display shows corrupt output, or a smaller value to get higher bandwidth.
 See [ili9341.h](https://github.com/juj/fbcp-ili9341/blob/master/ili9341.h#L13) and [waveshare35b.h](https://github.com/juj/fbcp-ili9341/blob/master/waveshare35b.h#L10) for data points on tuning the maximum SPI performance.

 In addition to the above CMake directives, there are various defines scattered around the codebase, mostly in [config.h](https://github.com/juj/fbcp-ili9341/blob/master/config.h), that control different runtime options.
 Edit those directly to further tune the behavior of the program.
-In particular, after you have finished with the setup, you may want to remove the `#define STATISTICS` line in `config.h`.
+In particular, after you have finished with the setup, you may want to build with `-DSTATISTICS=0` option in CMake configuration line.

 ##### Launching the display driver at startup